Renewable Energy for Homes

 Biogas

-Biogas is a renewable energy option that can be generated by converting organic waste into methane gas.
-This gas can be used to power your home or to generate electricity.
-Biogas is a great option for homeowners who have access to organic waste, such as food scraps or yard waste.
+Biogas production involves converting organic waste into methane gas, which serves as a fuel source or is converted into electricity.
+Producing biogas is a feasible option for those with access to organic waste, such as food scraps or yard waste.

 Biomass